Ravenstine/skillex/README.md

   ask: What's your favorite animal?
 ```

-Upon reinvoking the skill, you'll notice that the Echo device will wait for a response, but does nothing more even if you respond to it.
+Upon reinvoking the skill, you'll notice that the Alexa-enabled device will wait for a response, but does nothing more even if you respond to it.
 Let's actually make it listen to what you have to say by adding an intent.

 ```yaml
 # pills/entrypoint.yml